ThatDudeJT/AzureLabsAz-104/Lab_04_Implement_Virtual_Networking/Lab_04_Implement_Virtual_Networking.md

 8. **Selected OK and waited for the link to create.**

-9. **From the Overview blade, selected + Record set.** Added a record for each virtual machine that needed private name-resolution support:
+9. **From the Overview blade, selected + Record set.** Added a record for the virtual machine that needed private name-resolution support:

    - **Name:** sensorvm
    - **Type:** A